kingsdigitallab/iREAL/README.md

 ## Getting Started

-1. Set up the backend as described in the [backend README](./backend/README.md).
+1. Set up the backend as described in the [backend README](./backend/README.md)
-1. Coming soon...
+1. Set up the frontend as described in the [frontend README](./frontend/README.md).